JayArrowz/AddressableSceneBug/README.md

 Step 5: Scene changes fine.

 When Unity downloads a scene it doesn't seem to register it until the application is restarted.
+This issue only happens once the game is built.
+It does not happen in the unity editor